jrladd/CIS241/_pages/policies.md

 ### CIS PAL Tutors

 The CIS department has its own PAL tutors: they're available to help **Sunday--Thursday evenings from 7--10pm** in the CIS Lounge on the second floor of the Tech Center.
-There are peer tutors who can help with our class (CIS 241) on Sunday, Monday, Wednesday, and Thursday this semester.
 (I'll post more detailed tutor bios and schedules on [Sakai](https://sakai.washjeff.edu).)

 All the CIS PAL tutors are students who've taken this class before and/or have lots of knowledge about Python and data analysis.
 They're a great resource, and they're there to help you!
 I encourage you to take advantage of their expertise when you have questions or need help.